Split weight training

-Split weight training, also known as split routine, or split workout routine, is a type of exercise workout routine.
-It is a workout regimen where different muscle groups are targeted on separate days, rather than exercising the entire body in a single session.
-This type of training allows for focused work on each muscle group while providing appropriate recovery time between training on the same muscle.
-This type of training is mostly used by bodybuilders and fitness trainers, while professional lifters typically avoid this approach.
+Split weight training, also known as split routine, or split workout routine, is a type of resistance training routine in which different muscle groups are targeted on separate days, rather than exercising the entire body in a single session.
 It is the opposite of a full-body workout, where the entire body is targeted in a single session.
+Supporters of split training argue that it allows for focused work on each muscle group while providing appropriate recovery time between training on the same muscle.
+This type of training is mostly used by bodybuilders and fitness trainers, while strength athletes such as powerlifters and strongmen typically avoid this approach.

+A 2024 systematic review and meta-analysis found that split training and full-body training lead to equivalent muscular hypertrophy and muscular strength gains when training volume is equivalent, though in practice full-body training often leads to greater volume.

 Workout splits

 Push/pull/legs

 The Push/pull/legs split consists of three different workout routines: First, the push muscles consisting of the chest, anterior and lateral deltoids, and triceps.
 Then, the exercises for pull muscles (latissimus, trapezius, rhomboids, biceps, and rear deltoids) are worked on the second day.
 The final workout consists of training the muscles of the lower body.
 The three workouts are performed on separate days.
+Some argue that the split should be performed Pull/Push/Legs to separate heavy lower body day squats from a heavy back/posterior day deadlifts.
+This prevents the back and central nervous system from being overly taxed and helps avoid serious injury.